RareTC/workflowwiz/README.md

 ## :satellite: Upcoming Features

-- [:star:] Follow other users signed up on the app
+- [:x:] Follow other users signed up on the app

-- [:star:] Communicate with project members through an external chat API
+- [:x:] Communicate with project members through an external chat API

-- [:star:] Sort tasks by their priority
+- [:x:] Sort tasks by their priority

+- [:x:] Implement a search bar to search for users by their name.